 Despite his previous television appearances with Sweet Dreams on Top of the Pops and the Song For Europe Tony was allowed to appear on New Faces as he was now appearing as a solo act and that was within the rules for appearing on the show.
 Tony released one single, under the Tony Stackton name, Let’s Stop Dancing, and while I can’t confirm this was his song of choice for the show, it does seem it may have been a likely selection to promote the record.

-Following his various group projects Tony reverted to using the surname Jackson and featured on a number of hit singles and LPs as a session singer in the late 70s and 80s including the Amii Stewart single Knock On Wood, and tracks on albums Fantastic by Wham!, The Secret Of Association by Paul Young, Easy Pieces by Lloyd Cole and the Commotions and Introducing The Hardline According To Terence Trent D’Arby by, of course, Terence Trent D’Arby.
+Following his various group projects Tony reverted to using the surname Jackson and featured on a number of hit singles and LPs as a session singer in the late 70s and 80s including the Amii Stewart single Knock On Wood, and tracks on albums Fantastic by Wham!, Easy Pieces by Lloyd Cole and the Commotions, Introducing The Hardline According To Terence Trent D’Arby by, of course, Terence Trent D’Arby.
+Tony, with Jimmy Chambers and George Chandler, provided backing vocals on The Secret Of Association album by Paul Young, who they also joined on stage at Wembley Stadium when he performed at the 1985 Live Aid concert.

 In November 1992 Tony was once again back in the UK charts with the group Rage when their cover of the Bryan Adams hit Run To You reached the top three.